computerserf/nand2tetris/README.md

 This project was to build a virtual machine translator to convert several files containing virtual machine commands to a single Hack assembly file.
 This implementation was done in C++,  using the CMake build system and the Boost filesystem library.

+### Project 8: Virtual Machine II: Program Control ###

+In this project the virtual machine translator was completed.
+This project called for control flow and function calling commands.
+The dpendencies are the same.
+In addition the Google Test library was used.
+Tests were written for only new features.

 ### Other projects ###

 **To be continued**